 After endorsing Fulop for re-election last month, Stack, an outspoken critic of Trump, told Hudson County View that he thought it would be unconstitutional for the president to withhold the federal monies, therefore, it wouldn’t happen.

 As of this writing, Trump has not followed through on his word to withdraw federal funding from a sanctuary city anywhere in the country.

-A city spokeswoman did not return requests seeking comment.
+A Jersey City spokeswoman did not return requests seeking comment.